-With only a few weeks until the end of the year, we’ve giving you this free guide to help you to earn more with TIQL.
-Covering the markets and dates to watch this week, economic news and announcements cause financial markets to move a lot, and may provide some opportunities to trade.
+We’re giving you this free guide to the markets and dates to watch to help you to earn more with TIQL this week.
+Economic news and announcements cause financial markets to move a lot, and may provide some opportunities to trade.

 Here are the main news events to look out for this week: